From generalized permutahedra to Grothendieck polynomials via flow polytopes: Left-degree sequences as invariants

-In this section we generalize the results of the Section \ref{sec3} to any graph $G$, not necessarily simple.
-Similar accommodations can be made to generalize Sections \ref{sec4} and \ref{sec5}.
-We also prove Theorem \ref{theoremA}, which characterizes the left-degree sequences of the leaves of a reduction tree of $G$, and concludes that they are independent of the choice of reduction tree, and are therefore an invariant of $G$ itself.
+In this section we prove the results of Section \ref{sec3} without the assumption that $G$ is simple.
+Similar adjustments can be made to generalize Sections \ref{sec4} and \ref{sec5} away from simple graphs.
+In this generality, we also prove the following main result. \begin{namedtheorem}[A] Let $G$ be any graph on $[0,n]$.
+Then for any reduction tree $\mathcal{R}$ of $G$,

+\end{namedtheorem} Theorem \ref{theoremA} was first proved independently by Grinberg \cite{grinberg}.
 To deal with multiple edges in $E(G)$, we view each element of $E(G)$ as being distinct.
 Formally, we may think of assigning a distinguishing number to each copy of a multiple edge.
 In this way, we may speak of subsets $F\subseteq E(G\backslash 0)$ in the usual sense.

 For $G$ any graph on the vertex set $[0,n]$, we can still construct the reduction tree $\mathcal{T}(G)$ using the same algorithm as before in Definition \ref{specialreductiontree}.
 As in the case of simple graphs, the leaves of this specific reduction tree can be encoded as solutions to some constraint arrays.
 The key is using a generalized version of Lemma \ref{cornerstonelemma} with multiple incoming and outgoing edges at vertex $v$.
 This generalization is derived the same way and is not harder, but far more technical.
 The arrays we obtain are no longer necessarily triangular, but rather they may be staggered.
 This is explained below and demonstrated in Examples \ref{generalizedtriarrayexample} and \ref{ex:F}.
-We leave the proofs to the interested reader; they are straightforward generalizations of those in the previous section.\\
+We leave the proofs to the interested reader; they are straightforward generalizations of those in the previous section.
+With $\mathcal{T}(G)$ in hand, $\LD(G)$ is defined exactly as before.